Statistic New Milford Connecticut National

 Is New Milford Family Friendly?

-New Milford, as a family-friendly city, places a significant emphasis on the well-being and needs of families, fostering an environment where children thrive, parents feel supported and families can collectively enjoy a high quality of life.
-These cities are characterized by their strong sense of community, with neighbors actively supporting and looking out for one another.
-Additionally, they often offer exceptional educational opportunities, including top-quality schools, well-stocked libraries and diverse extracurricular activities.
+A family-friendly city like New Milford can prioritize the well-being and needs of families, creating an environment where children thrive, parents feel supported and families can enjoy a high quality of life together.
+Family-friendly cities are also known to foster a strong sense of community, with neighbors supporting and looking out for one another.
+These areas could also boast excellent educational opportunities, including high-quality schools, libraries and extracurricular activities.
 Access to quality education is essential for children's development and future success.
 By prioritizing the well-being of its residents, such cities become vibrant and resilient communities where families can truly flourish.
-In New Milford, 56% of families have children under the age of 18, and 58% of residents aged over 15 are married.
-These demographics position this area to reap the benefits of being a family-friendly locality.
+In New Milford, 56% of families have kids under the age of 18 and 58% of residents over 15 years old are married.
+These demographics put this area in a position to reap the benefits of a family-friendly area.

 Why are Demographics Important?